NetSweet/netsuite_rails/README.md

 # NetSuite Rails

-**Note:** Documentation is horrible... look at the code for details.
+**<span style="color: red">Note:</span>** Documentation is horrible: PRs welcome.
+Look at the code for details.

-Build Ruby on Rails applications that effortlessly sync to NetSuite.
+Build Ruby on Rails applications that sync ActiveRecord (ActiveModel and plain old ruby objects too) in real-time to NetSuite.
 Here's an example:

 ```ruby
 class Item < ActiveRecord::Base